libor-m/scrimer/README.md

 # Status
 Early alpha.
 Use with care.
 Publication describing the pipeline is in preparation.
+Before using any parts of this pipeline please try to contact me.
+I can tell you whether the part you're willing to use is considered working or a dead end just before deletoion from the code base.

 # License
 Probably will be licensed under Affero GPL.